Creating and embedding interactive videos and learning content using H5P

 - Save the interactive video by clicking on Save above or below the video.

 - You will see a preview; click Close.
-You can find and edit the video anytime in the content bank.
+You can find and edit the H5P at any time in the content bank.

-- To make the video available to the students in your TeachCenter course, you need to embed it in a text and media area.
+- To make the H5P available to the students in your TeachCenter course, you need to embed it in a text and media area.

-- To embed a previously created H5P video in a TC course, add a text and media area.
+- To embed a previously created H5P video or another H5P exercise in a TC course, add a text and media area.

 - Click the H5P button in the text editor.

-- You can add text before or after the video as in any text and media area.
+- You can add text before or after the placeholder as in any text and media area.
 Save and return to course.
-The video is now embedded in the course.
+The H5P video or exercise is now embedded in the course.

 Please note: If you are using a TUbe video, you and your students also need to be logged into TUbe for the video to work.

-Adding a H5P video with results and grades visible to teachers
+Adding an H5P activity with results and points visible to teachers

 This option must be selected if the H5P activity will be graded and if you want to view the students' detailed results and grade.

-This option consists of more steps than the first option though:
+This option consists of more steps than the first option:

-- The video is created in the content bank.
+- The H5P video or exercise is created in the content bank.

 - An optional third step is to embed the H5P in the course and hide the actual activity that saves the grades and answers.